tldr-pages/tldr/pages/linux/rpmspec.md

 `rpmspec --query --queryformat "{{%{name}: %{summary}\n}}" {{rpm.spec}}`

-- Get the source package which would be generated from the rpm spec file:
+- Get the source package which would be generated from a rpm spec file:

 `rpmspec --query --srpm {{rpm.spec}}`